dangvusontung/cloud-n7/README.md

 ```bash
 ./scripts/submit_job.sh
 ```
+*Note: This script currently submits a job using the input file `filesample.txt` which is uploaded during deployment.*

 ### 3. Run Benchmark
 Run the automated benchmark script.
 This will execute the Spark job with varying numbers of executors (1, 2, 4, 8) and generate a performance report.